Kristina Lee

 Current Research

-Kristina E. Lee is a PhD candidate in the Department of Sociology and a Fellow in Northwestern’s Latin American and Caribbean Studies Cluster.
-Common themes in her research are questions of transnationalism, race, Blackness, Latin America, and the state.
-She has conducted a comparative-historical analysis of Mexican and Peruvian state responses to the 2001 UN World Conference Against Racism mandate to formally include Afro-descendants and written a review of literature pertaining to the topic of transnational race in the discipline of sociology.
-Her dissertation research builds on these projects through a relational-historical examination of Afro-descendant state inclusion throughout Latin America which considers the role of the modern state in maintaining race as a transnational system of power.
+Kristina E. Lee (she/her) is a PhD candidate in the Department of Sociology and a Fellow in Northwestern’s Latin American and Caribbean Studies Cluster.
+Common themes in her research include questions of the state, race, transnationalism, Blackness, and Latin America.
+Her dissertation on Afro-descendant inclusion in Latin America following the 2001 UN World Conference Against Racism examines what state responses to antiracist resistance tell us about the state’s role in how race, as a system of power, is maintained transnationally.
 She is also currently working on an ethnographic and interview-based project documenting the role of mutual aid groups in Chicago as a community response to the COVID-19 pandemic.
+A first-generation college student from Pomona, California, her work has been supported by the Ford Foundation and the Mellon-Mays Undergraduate Fellowship Program.